A technique that simulates the natural aging process of wood

 3. Cooling/humidification process

-The treatment is completed by adjusting the water content (moisture in the wood) of the material in room temperature.
+The treatment is completed by adjusting the water content (moisture in the wood) of the material at room temperature.
 It takes about 15 hours.